To: Sec. Gen. Mr. Antonio Guterres : We demand world leaders be held accountable to insure they

 restore & protect forests worldwide.

 Forests play a crucial role in the health of our planet.
 They are more then just a collection of trees- they are integrated ecosystems and home to the highest concentration of biodiversity on earth!
 Forests are also major players in the carbon and water cycles that make life possible as well as playing a key role in the local water cycle by helping to keep the balance between water on land and water in the atmosphere.
-They produce oxygen, protect aquifers and watersheds, prevent landslides, improve water quality by slowing and filtering rainwater, as well as playing three more major roles in combating climate change – sequestering CO2, cooling the planet and normalising climatic patterns and much more.
+They play major roles in combating climate change – sequestering CO2, cooling the planet, normalising climatic patterns, providing natural habitat for wildlife and much more.

-The fight against climate change demands a double edged sword: on the one side, sustainable energy sources need to continue to be promoted and adopted, on the other side, our remaining forests must be healed, protected and replanted, before they are irretrievably lost.
+The fight against climate change demands a double edged sword: on the one side, sustainable energy sources need to continue to be promoted and adopted, on the other side, our remaining forests must be restored and protected before they are irretrievably lost.

 Former Sec.
 General Mr. Ban Ki Moon stated,